Whitewolf128/assignment3_adventure_javascript/adventure_plan.md

 Yes:
 You go to the CMA and recieve a award.

-Rewarding ending
+Honored ending
 [Do you want to try again?]
 _______________________________________________________________________________________________________________________________________________
 No:
-You dont go to the CMA, it may hurt you down the road
+You do not go to the CMA and feel like you missed out on a great opportunity.

-Disgraceful ending
+Regretful ending.
 [Do you want to try again?]
 _______________________________________________________________________________________________________________________________________________